paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-032-marine-sanctuaries.md

 (8) the expenditure and use of any monetary and in-kind contributions, without appropriation, by the Secretary to designate and manage national marine sanctuaries.
 Monetary and in-kind contributions raised through the sale, marketing, or use of symbols and products related to an individual national marine sanctuary shall be used to support that sanctuary.

-**(b) Contract authority** The Secretary may contract with any person for the creation of symbols or the solicitation of official sponsors under subsection (a) of this section.
+**(b) Contract authority** The Secretary may contract with any person for the creation of symbols or the solicitation of official sponsors under subsection (a).

-**(c) Restrictions** The Secretary may restrict the use of the symbols published under subsection (a) of this section, and the designation of official sponsors of the national marine sanctuary program or of individual national marine sanctuaries to ensure compatibility with the goals of the national marine sanctuary program.
+**(c) Restrictions** The Secretary may restrict the use of the symbols published under subsection (a), and the designation of official sponsors of the national marine sanctuary program or of individual national marine sanctuaries to ensure compatibility with the goals of the national marine sanctuary program.

-**(d) Property of United States** Any symbol which is adopted by the Secretary and published in the Federal Register under subsection (a) of this section is deemed to be the property of the United States.
+**(d) Property of United States** Any symbol which is adopted by the Secretary and published in the Federal Register under subsection (a) is deemed to be the property of the United States.

 **(e) Prohibited activities** It is unlawful for any person—